 I LOVE this local Malaga market and have ever since the first time I stepped inside.
 It's a gorgeous building (the former Malaga shipyards, centuries ago!) and home to one of the best fish markets in Spain.
 There are also some yummy tapas bars inside, serving up fried fish and more.

 Calle Atarazanas, 10

 See More: The Best Food Markets in Spain

 For tapas with an upscale twist, try Uvedoble.
 It's a tiny tapas bar, so either get there early or make a reservation in advance.
 Their ajo blanco is a delicious choice!

 Fun and filled with locals, La Tranca does cold beer and yummy empanadas.
 It's a place where a lot of younger people (25–35) hang out, and a fun place to have a quick beer before something more substantial.

-Started in Madrid, Los Gatos is as Madrileño as it gets-- so what's it doing in Malaga?
-Well, husband and wife owners decided to divide their time between the two cities (I don't blame them!) and they brought Los Gatos with them.
+Started in Madrid, Los Gatos is as Madrileño as it gets—so what's it doing in Malaga?
+Well, the husband and wife owners decided to divide their time between the two cities (I don't blame them!) and they brought Los Gatos with them.
 Visit for excellent tostas (delicious toppings on toasted bread) and vermouth on tap!